redhat-appstudio/tssc-dev-multi-ci/README.md

 Note: once you've set up your `.env` for the first time, most of the variables will be re-usable for future deployments.

 ## Releasing to Templates and Jenkins Library

 ### Jenkins

 In order to run in RHTAP via software templates, you need to release to a fork of templates https://github.com/redhat-appstudio/tssc-sample-templates and install these into RHTAP.
 When validated in a fork, send a pull request to the release templates repo.

 In order to run the Jenkinsfile you must push to the Jenkins library https://github.com/redhat-appstudio/tssc-sample-jenkins If you want to use a fork you must update your jenkinsfile to reference your fork repository in the jenkins file.

 ```
-library identifier: 'RHTAP_Jenkins@main', retriever: modernSCM(
+library identifier: 'RHTAP_Jenkins@v1.5', retriever: modernSCM(
   [$class: 'GitSCMSource',
    remote: 'https://github.com/redhat-appstudio/tssc-sample-jenkins.git'])
 ```

 To update forks, in preparation for sending pull requests to the official library locations, you can run ` bash hack/copy-to-tssc-templates` to update your local forked repos and then manually check and push to your branch.

 ### TODO - update to include gitlab and gihub

 ## Creating a cosign signing secret